Gasorekibo/alu-higher_level_programming/python-import_modules/README.md

-a programm that import add module from add_0.py file
+a program that imports functions from the file calculator_1.py, does some Maths, and prints the result